 - Collect realistic data for the needs of the intended audience of the product.

-- Creating the most valuable features of the product at the early stages and then creating secondary important features if the audience or other parties need them.
+- Creating the most valuable features of the product at the early stages and then creating less important features if the audience or other parties need them.

 The understanding of the project management in the context of the BVOP is the entire involved effort, all activities, and processes that are needed for creating a product and its delivery to the intended parties.